opral/monorepo/packages/paraglide/paraglide-js/README.md

 setLanguageTag("en") // The language changed to en
 ```

-There are a few things to know about `onSetLanguageTag()`:
+A few things to know about `onSetLanguageTag()`:

 - You can only register one listener.
 If you register a second listener it will throw an error.
-- `setLanguageTag` shouldn't be used on the server.
+- `onSetLanguageTag` shouldn't be used on the server.

 ## Getting a message in a specific language